ST NEOT SCHOOL GOVERNOR VISION STATEMENT

-The Clerk to the Governors is Ms Dee Towers.
-Dee can be contacted on 01579 320580 or at
+The Clerk to the Governors is Mrs Kristy Hurrell.
+Kristy can be contacted at email@example.com.

-Our Governing Board meetings are usually held at 6.00pm.
+Our Governing Board meetings are usually held at in school at 6.00pm on a Tuesday.
 At St Neot School we don't have individual committees apart from statutory ones, but instead hold full governing board meetings each half term.
 We attend training sessions and seminars to help us keep up to date with changes in legislation for schools and education and to help us do our job effectively.
 We also go into school to meet with the Headteacher, other members of staff and pupils to help us find out how the school is progressing towards its targets.
 Visits are linked to the current School Development Plan.

 Our Governing Body adheres to The Seven Principles of Public Life